Intubation granuloma: Causes

 The addition of an endotracheal tube cuff decreases the likelihood of selecting oversized breathing tubes for the patient, while also preventing microaspiration and the leakage of respiratory gases during intubation.
 However, hyperinflation of the cuff places excessive pressure on the tracheal wall, causing trauma or ischaemia to nearby tissue and hence increasing the risk of granuloma formation.
 Cuff pressures can be monitored during endotracheal intubation via manometers to prevent nitrous oxide induced hyperinflation.
-General guidelines suggest that cuff pressure should be maintained between 20 to 30 cm to minimise risks of intubation-related trauma.
+General guidelines suggest that cuff pressure should be maintained between 20 and 30 cm to minimise risks of intubation-related trauma.

 Diagnosis

 Intubation granulomas are most commonly presented in the form of red or pale spherical lesions in the subglottis of the larynx and may be defined as protruding, inflamed fibrovascular tissue.
 While it is possible for intubation granulomas to form in both the larynx or trachea, they are most characteristically located in the posterior third aspect of the larynx, stemming from the posterior vocal fold directly above the vocal process cartilage.
 Diagnosis of granulomas are confirmed via videolaryngostroboscopy and the electromyography by identifying proliferating tissue originating in the vocal process.
-Furthermore, granuloma severity can be determined using screening images of laryngoscopy and graded in accordance to Farwell’s grading system.
+Furthermore, granuloma severity can be determined using screening images of laryngoscopy and graded in accordance to Farwell's grading system.